hnvy/blog-1/00. journal/01. logs/journal_1_logs.md

 See <a href="https://hnvy.github.io/html/about.html#journal">this</a>.

 # E#13 (03/07/2022) - land of code (I)
 Imagine a website where you could post your helpful code snippets for everyone to use.
-Just development and learning, no bloat.
+Just development and learning, no bloat, no fluff, no filler content.
+Literally, just useful code snippets.

 I want this website to be like Stack Overflow, but instead of people asking questions, they would just upload their tiny pieces of code in different programming languages.
 Recipes with a variety of functions.
 Additionally, they could give examples of how this helped them.